- Online Training Course #1:

 Monday, March 2

 Monday, May 25

 This explains information regarding the Worker's Compensation plan and is for information purposes only.
-Questions regarding coverage should be directed to the Human Resources Office or the St. Paul Fire and Marine Insurance Company.
+Questions regarding coverage should be directed to the Department of Human Resources.

 Despite the best health and safety efforts, accidents do occur on the job.
 That's why Mount St Mary's University is concerned about protecting your health and safety.
-If you are injured on the job, The Mount, in coordination with St. Paul, wants to ensure that you understand and receive benefits and the best medical care to which you are entitled under Maryland Worker's Compensation law.
+If you are injured on the job, The Mount, in coordination with Hartford Group, wants to ensure that you understand and receive benefits and the best medical care to which you are entitled under Maryland Worker's Compensation law.

 How Does It Work?

-At the time of your injury, the Mount would report your injury to St. Paul.
+At the time of your injury, the Mount would report your injury to Hartford.
 You may seek necessary medical treatment.
-Your attending physician may refer you to specialists when necessary and work with St. Paul to make sure your care is both effective and appropriate.
+Your attending physician may refer you to specialists when necessary and work with Hartford to make sure your care is both effective and appropriate.
 You may obtain a second medical opinion in the same specialty while being treated for a work-related injury.